Sam Houston Johnson: Later career

 Johnson was an alcoholic.
 In his later years, his drinking, coupled with physical disability caused by a broken hip, limited his effectiveness as a member of his brother's organization.

 In 1970 Johnson wrote a memoir, My Brother Lyndon, which praised his brother in most respects, but was critical in others.
 At the time, Johnson indicated that he was estranged from his brother, but said his book was not the cause.
 The two reconciled before Lyndon Johnson's death.

 According to published accounts, Johnson stopped drinking in 1972 and underwent a religious conversion, becoming a regular attendee at services of Austin's non-denominational Community Church.

 Historian Robert Caro interviewed Johnson as one of his numerous sources while conducting research for The Years of Lyndon Johnson.
 According to Caro, he at first considered Johnson to be unreliable, largely as a result of his drinking.
 Caro said that he considered Johnson more credible in their subsequent encounters, largely because of his sobriety and religious conversion.

 Death and burial

 In 1976 Johnson was diagnosed with cancer and had a malignant tumor removed from his lung.
 His lung cancer returned, and Johnson died at Holy Cross Hospital in Austin, Texas on December 11, 1978.
 He is buried in the Johnson Family Cemetery in Stonewall, Texas.

 Marriage and family

 In 1940, Johnson married Albertine Summers.
 They divorced in 1944.
-Their children included a daughter, Josefa Roxane (or Roxanne) (born 1941), and a son, Samuel Summers (born 1942).
+Their children included a daughter, Josefa Roxane (or Roxanne) (b.
+1941), and a son, Samuel Summers (b.
+1942).

 In 1955, Johnson married again to Mary Jane Michelson Fish.
 They later divorced.